Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Founded in 1986, BestMark is one of the industry’s oldest companies with 600,000+ shoppers across the US and Canada.
 Their specialty assignments — apartments, car dealerships, banks, casinos, and hotels — tend to pay better than standard retail or restaurant shops and suit skilled shoppers looking for more complex work.

-Payment method: Direct deposit, PayPal, or gift cards
+• Payment: Direct deposit, PayPal, or gift cards, 4–6 weeks after completion

 Second To None